-Cirdan is a leading provider of innovative software and imaging solutions that enhance and speed up the diagnosis of patients.
+Cirdan is a leading provider of informatics and imaging solutions that enhance and speed up the diagnosis of patients.
 Headquartered in the UK, with offices in Canada and Australia, Cirdan is recognised as one of the leading suppliers of laboratory information systems worldwide.
 Our systems are currently helping to increase efficiency and streamline operations in clinical laboratories across six continents.

 ULTRA Laboratory Information System